Alberta Provincial Nominee Program

 Being nominated and by applying via the Alberta Immigrant Nominee Program (Alberta PNP program 2019), will speed up the permanent residency application process by some time.

-What are the different categories in the Alberta PNP program 2019?
+Different categories in the Alberta PNP

 Skilled and semi-skilled immigrants can apply for Alberta PNP 2019 and there are also options for immigrants to apply with or without any employer support.
 Alberta PNP is mainly broken into three main immigration streams: